Ammonium sulfate, (NH₄)₂SO₄, is used in fertilizers to provide ni... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The mole is a fundamental unit in chemistry that quantifies the amount of substance.
-One mole contains approximately 6.022 x 10²³ entities, such as atoms or molecules.
-Understanding the mole concept allows chemists to convert between the mass of a substance and the number of particles it contains, which is essential for stoichiometric calculations.
+A mole is a unit in chemistry that represents 6.022 x 10²³ entities, such as atoms or molecules.
+This number, known as Avogadro's number, allows chemists to convert between the mass of a substance and the number of particles it contains.
+Understanding moles is essential for quantifying chemical reactions and stoichiometry.

 Recommended video: